programmfabrik/apitest/README.md

                            "whatever": ["is", "here"]
                        }
                  },
-                 "response": { // The response the proxy delivered (so far onlt 200 status code) "statuscode": 200
+                 "response": { // The response the proxy delivered (will only contain an error body if statuscode is not 200) "statuscode": 200
                  }
            },